Jennifer Beamer, Ph.D.

 Associate Professor

-Sam's research focuses on the health and wellbeing of typically developing children and children with disabilities, with recent work emphasizing the role of independent mobility in the development of language, cognition, play interactions, and motor behaviors of children diagnosed with cerebral palsy, spina bifida, Down syndrome, and other significant physical and cognitive diagnoses.
+Sam's research focuses on the health and well-being of typically developing children and children with disabilities.
+His recent work emphasizes the role of independent mobility in the development of language, cognition, play interactions, and motor behaviors of children diagnosed with cerebral palsy, spina bifida, Down syndrome and other significant physical and cognitive diagnoses.

 Professor